The Undergraduate Experience

 Colors: Gold sash with MCLA and MASCAC insignias

-Alpha Chi National Honor Society is a coeducational academic honor society which recognizes and promotes academic excellence among college and university students of all disciplines to encourage a spirit of service and leadership, and to nurture the elements of character that make scholarship effective for good.
+Alpha Chi National College Honor Society was founded in 1922 to recognize and promote academic excellence among college and university students of all disciplines, to encourage a spirit of service and leadership, and to nurture the elements of character that make scholarship effective for good.
+For more information, visit alphachihonor.org.

 Colors: Gold Medallion on a Blue and Green Cord